dewaldr/robot7/content/project/leanCNC/leanCNC-base.md

 ---
+projects: ["leanCNC"]
-title: leanCNC base
+title: The base
-subtitle: Building a stable base
+subtitle: Building a stable machine base
 date: 2017-06-22
 tags: ["grbl","fabrication"]
 categories: ["cnc"]
-#bigimg: [{src: "/img/leancnc-big.png", desc: ""}]
 weight: 4
 ---

-The base of the CNC should provide a rigid, level, planar & vibrationless platform to mount the the moving parts of the machine.
-My design assumes that the base & the floor it is standing on is imperfect, and provides methods for adjustment where the precision parts touch the base frame.
+The base of the CNC machine should provide a rigid, level, planar & vibration-free platform to mount the the moving parts of the machine.
+My design assumes that the base & the floor it is resting upon is imperfect, and provides methods for adjustment where the precision parts touch the base frame.

 <!--more-->